-At the Annual Meeting, our stockholders will elect seven directors to serve until our next annual meeting of stockholders, or until their respective successors are elected and qualified.
+At the Annual Meeting, our stockholders will elect six directors to serve until our next annual meeting of stockholders, or until their respective successors are elected and qualified.
 The candidates listed below were nominated by the Board based on the recommendation of the Nominating and Corporate Governance Committee.
-The nominees must be elected by a plurality of the votes cast in person or by proxy by stockholders entitled to vote on the election.
-All of the nominees have indicated their willingness to serve, if elected, but if any of them should be unable or unwilling to serve, proxies may be voted for a substitute nominee designated by our Board, or the Board may elect to reduce the size of the Board.
+The nominees must be elected by a plurality of the votes cast by the stockholders entitled to vote on the election.
+This means that the six nominees receiving the most affirmative votes will be elected as directors at the Annual Meeting.
+Votes withheld and "broker non-votes" will have no effect on the outcome of the election of directors.
+All of the nominees have indicated their willingness to serve, if elected, but if any of them should be unable to serve or for good cause will not serve, proxies may be voted for a substitute nominee designated by our Board, or the Board may elect to reduce the size of the Board.
 Information about each nominee is included under "Corporate Governance - Members of the Board" beginning on page 7 of this proxy statement.

-The Board recommends a vote FOR the election of Mr. Budhraja, Mr. Drouin, Ms. Lenehan, Mr. McGahn, Mr. Oliver, Dr. Vander Sande and Mr. Wood, as directors.
+The Board recommends a vote FOR the election of Mr. Budhraja, Ms. Lenehan, Mr. McGahn, Mr. Oliver, Dr. Vander Sande and Mr. Wood, as directors.